Gallery-of-Kaeon/Kaeon-FUSION/README.md

 <h2 align="center">What is Kaeon FUSION?</h2>

+Kaeon FUSION (pronounced "KAI-on") is, in one layman-friendly sentence, a "build your own language" language.

+A programmer can completely customize how the language works, even while it's running, and how it looks, with virtually no limits.

+But how does it actually do this?

-_This part is a bit technical.
+_The explanation is going to get a bit technical from this point on.
 If you're new to programming, we've put together a beginner's resource which you can find [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/X%20-%20Kaeon%20FUSION%20for%20Beginners/README.md)._

 _NOTE: The beginner's guide is partially out of date, and much of it only applies to the Java based version of Kaeon FUSION, which is now depricated._

-Kaeon FUSION (pronounced "KAI-on") is an interpreted programming language designed to be able to dynamically adapt to any use case.

 When a Kaeon FUSION script begins, the language itself has no functionality save for a command called "use".
 The use command takes the names of plugin modules for the interpreter called "interfaces" and dynamically integrates them at runtime,